mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step4.md

-**Answer:** you can use `helm template` to render the files.
+**Answer:** you can use `helm template` to render the files and see all the resources that Helm will create for us.

 Go to the `cd /root/hello-kubernetes/deploy/resources/helm/hello-kubernetes/`{{execute}} directory and test that the chart can be rendered following `helm template [NAME] [FOLDER]`:

 `helm template hello-kubernetes . | less`{{execute}}

-You should see all the resources that Helm will create (the same as the resource files we copied into `/templates`).
+`hello-kubernetes` is the name we want to give the application, `.` indicates to use the local directory.
+You should see all the resources that Helm will create (the same as the resource files we copied into `/templates` - services, deployment and serviceAccount).
 Press `q` to exit from the view.

 ### Install the hello-kubernetes application

-Finally let's install our basic chart `helm install [NAME] [FOLDER]`:
+Finally let's install our basic chart for the `hello-kubernetes` application using `helm install [NAME] [FOLDER]`:

 `helm install hello-kubernetes .`{{execute}}

+`hello-kubernetes` is the name we want to give the application so it can be tracked by Helm.
 Check details of the deployment:

 `helm list`{{execute}}